-Updated June 2016.
+Updated with Q2 2016 performance results.
 My second real estate crowdfunding investment is $2,000 into the Fundrise Income eREIT.
 (REIT = Real Estate Investment Trust.)
 Their investment claim is being the “first ever low-fee, diversified commercial real estate investment available directly online to anyone in the United States, no matter their net worth.”

 Fundrise is one of the first real estate companies taking advantage of the recent JOBS Act that allow certain crowdfunding investments to be offered to everyone, as previously it was limited only to accredited investors.
 You must be a US resident and your investment cannot exceed the greater of 10% of your gross annual income or net worth.